top of page

-💥 RATT Deep Cut Goes Full Circle: Billy Corgan Revives “She Wants Money” at Steven Tyler’s Janie’s Fund GRAMMY Event
+💥 RATT Deep Cut Goes Full Circle: Billy Corgan Revives “You Think Your Tough” at Steven Tyler’s Janie’s Fund GRAMMY Event

 Call it a full-circle rock moment nobody had on their 2026 bingo card.